ariffjeff/houdini-packages/README.md

 # houdini-packages
-An easy, generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts.
+An easy, generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts using [packages](https://www.sidefx.com/docs/houdini/ref/plugins.html).
 This is most useful for those looking to switch from the legacy `houdini.env` method.

 All of the provided `.json` package files (except `redshift.json`) are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
 This makes managing everything convenient.